Gaius-Augustus/learnMSA/README.md

 *Our tool is under active development and feedback is very much appreciated.*

+For more details on how to use learnMSA please refer to the [documentation](https://gaius-augustus.github.io/learnMSA/index.html#).

 # learnMSA2: deep protein multiple alignments with large language and hidden Markov models

 <img src="https://github.com/Gaius-Augustus/learnMSA/blob/main/logo/training_loop.gif" alt="" loop=infinite>